 What is the cost?

-The cost is $50 to complete the eLearning component for students that are not eligible for the subsidised course.
+The cost is $50 plus postage to complete the eLearning component.
 Your Instructor may charge a fee to deliver the face-to-face component, check with your Instructor.

 What does the course cover?

 The course teaches tertiary students how to assist a fellow student who is developing a mental health problem or experiencing a mental health crisis.
 However course participants will learn mental health first aid skills that can be applied to help any adult.
 Course content is tailored to the student setting using case-studies, videos and resources tailored to their learning needs.

 Course participants first complete the interactive self-paced eLearning component that presents an overview of mental health problems and mental health crises.

 The face-to-face component is designed to be delivered after participants have completed the eLearning component for Tertiary Students.
 In this face-to-face training, the focus is on the revision and application of knowledge and skills learnt in the eLearning component, providing participants with the opportunity to:

 - Examine issues pertinent to mental health problems in the student population in more depth